Bilevel Optimization of the Kantorovich Problem and its Quadratic Regularization Part III: The Finite-Dimensional Case: (Preliminary) Numerical Experiments

 \subsection{Results of the Numerical Experiments}

-For the first numerical experiment in the framework of the transportation identification problem \eqref{pr:NUM-TransIdentProb}, we set $n_1 = n_2 = 25$ and choose random marginals $\mu_1^*, \mu_2^\drm \in \R^{n_1}$, which are nonnegative, occupied to roughly $50\%$, and sum to $1$, and compute an optimal transport plan $\pi^*$ which is transporting $\mu_1^*$ onto $\mu_2^\drm$ \wrt the cost given by $c_\drm(i_1, i_2) = |i_1 - i_2|^2$.
-The resulting variables are shown in Figure \ref{fg:NUM-InitialData}.
+For the first numerical experiment in the framework of the transportation identification problem \cref{pr:NUM-TransIdentProb}, we set $n_1 = n_2 = 25$ and choose random marginals $\mu_1^*, \mu_2^\drm \in \R^{n_1}$, which are nonnegative, occupied to roughly $50\%$, and sum to $1$.
+We then compute an optimal transport plan $\pi^*$ which is transporting $\mu_1^*$ onto $\mu_2^\drm$ \wrt the cost given by $c_\drm(i_1, i_2) = |i_1 - i_2|^2$.
+The resulting variables are shown in \cref{fg:NUM-InitialData}.

 We then choose the observation domains $D_1 = \Omega_1$ and $D = \Omega$, the exact observations $\mu_1^\drm = \mu_1^*$ and $\pi_\drm = \pi^*$, as well as the weight $\lambda = 1$.
-As already mentioned, in this setting, the unique solution of the transportation identification problem \eqref{pr:NUM-TransIdentProb} is given by the couple $(\pi^*, \mu_1^*)$.
+As already mentioned, in this setting, the unique solution of the transportation identification problem \cref{pr:NUM-TransIdentProb} is given by the couple $(\pi^*, \mu_1^*)$.

-Figure \ref{fg:NUM-Test1Mu1Approx} shows the evolution of the cluster point $\bar{\mu}_1$ of Algorithm \ref{al:NUM-TrustRegionConstr} that we applied to solve the reduced transportation identification problem \eqref{pr:NUM-ReduTransIdentProb} and Figure \ref{fg:NUM-Test1PiApprox} shows the corresponding optimal transport plan $\bar{\pi}$ for different choices of the regularization parameters $\gamma$ and $\varepsilon$.
+\cref{fg:NUM-Test1Mu1Approx} shows the evolution of the cluster point $\bar{\mu}_1$ of \cref{al:NUM-TrustRegionConstr} that we applied to solve the reduced transportation identification problem \cref{pr:NUM-ReduTransIdentProb} and \cref{fg:NUM-Test1PiApprox} shows the corresponding optimal transport plan $\bar{\pi}$ for different choices of the regularization parameters $\gamma$ and $\varepsilon$.
 For the constrained nonsmooth TR method, we chose the standard parameter configuration $R = \sqrt{n_1}$, $\Delta_{\min} = 10^{-6}$, $\eta_1 = 0.1$, $\eta_2 = 0.9$, $\beta_1 = 0.5$, $\beta_2 = 1.5$, and $\nu = 1$.
 The initial point and the initial TR radius were set to be $\mu_{1, 0} = {n_1}^{-1} \one$ and $\Delta_0 = 1$, respectively, for every application of the method.
-We set the stationarity tolerance for the termination criterion in Step \ref{it:NUM-Stop} to $\verb*|TOL| = 10^{-5}$.
+We set the stationarity tolerance for the termination criterion in {\hyperref[it:NUM-Stop]{Step}\ \ref{it:NUM-Stop}} to $\verb*|TOL| = 10^{-5}$.
 This tolerance was achieved after a maximum of $70$ iterations in each test run shown.